zxmaster/game-mode/README.md

 ### Purpose

-Provides a comprehensive status check of all system components to determine if you're in "Game Mode" or "Work Mode".
+Provides a comprehensive status check of all system components to determine if you're in "Game Mode" or "Work Mode", with interactive options to switch modes.

 ### What It Does